 These beds are made from durable materials like vinyl or PVC and are easy to wipe down and resistant to liquids.
-They also feature raised sides that help contain messes.
+They also have raised sides that help contain messes.

 It may sound silly, but doggy diapers can be a great help when your female dog is in heat.
-Dogs in heat bleed for around a week, and during this time, they are usually off their food and not themselves.
+Dogs in heat bleed for around a week, and during this time, they are usually not hungry and not acting like their usual selves.

-Diapers will help to keep the bleeding contained and will also provide some much-needed rest for your dog without limiting their movement around the home.
+Diapers will help keep the bleeding contained and provide some much-needed rest for your dog without limiting their movement around the home.

 There are a few things to consider when choosing diapers for your dog.
-First, you need to make sure that the diaper fits well and does not rub or chafe.
+First, you need to make sure the diaper fits well and does not rub or chafe.
 Second, you need to choose an absorbent material that will not leak.
-And finally, you need to make sure that the diaper does not restrict your dog’s movement or comfort in any way.
+Finally, you need to make sure the diaper does not restrict your dog’s movement or comfort in any way.
 By following these simple guidelines, you can find the perfect doggy diaper for your pet.

 9. Keep Her Away from Other Dogs

 If you must take her outdoors, keep her on a leash and by your side so you can control her exposure to other dogs.
-Male dogs will make a beeline for her so choose to walk in places and at times with less dogs.
+Male dogs will make a beeline for her, so choose to walk in places and at times with fewer dogs around.
 Some countries have laws against walking in a public place with a dog in heat.